florianeinfalt/nukecontexts/docs/source/getting_started.rst

     with ctx.set_attr(render_node, 'file_type', 'png'):
         nuke.execute(render_node.name(), 1, 1, 1)

-The power of ``nukecontexts`` comes with composable contexts, using ``multiple_contexts()``.
+The power of ``nukecontexts`` comes with composable contexts, using ``contextlib.nested()``.
 Arbitrarily complex, varying states of the compositing script can be defined and used to automatically generate different results.

 .. code:: python